Enacted on March 1, 2008

-- Researchers shall allow research participants self-determination and protect their character and privacy from infringement, and shall assure research participants safety from psychological and physical harm.
-To this end, they shall explain to research participants or guardian the procedure and content of research in detail to before the start of research, and shall obtain consent to participate in research.
+- Researchers shall allow research participants self-determination and protect their rights, integrity and privacy from infringement, and shall assure research participants safety from psychological and physical harm.
+To this end, they shall explain to research participants or guardian the procedure and content of research in detail before the start of research and shall obtain consent to participate in research.

 - In cases where participants are in a potentially dependent relationship with the researcher, such as therapy clients and students, researchers shall take measures to protect them from possible harm that may occur should the research participant refuse to participate or abandon participation.

 - When citing or referring to their or others' research results, researchers shall follow the guidelines for authors for this Journal.

 - Researchers shall not plagiarize other researcher’s work, nor shall they falsify research materials and results by counterfeiting non-existent data or findings, manipulating data, equipment or process, or changing results.

 - Researchers shall not submit manuscripts that have already been published or are being reviewed by either domestic or foreign academic journals and/or books to this Journal, nor shall they submit manuscripts that have already been or are being submitted to this Journal to any other journals arbitrarily.

 - When research requires approval from an institution, researchers shall submit accurate information on their research plan and proposal to the respective institution, receive approval therefrom, and perform research in accordance with the approved plan.

 - Peer reviewers are responsible for maintaining objectivity and fairness in manuscript review.

 - Peer reviewers are responsible for providing written, unbiased feedback without personal comments or criticism.

 - Peer reviewers are responsible for maintaining the confidentiality of the review process, not sharing, discussing with third parties.
 Any related concerns should be discussed only with the Editor-in-Chief.